k2view-academy/K2View-Academy/articles/99_Broadway/01_broadway_overview.md

 ![image](/articles/99_Broadway/images/Broadway_data_inspection.png)

 The example above displays how the system automatically identifies the data structure of the Fetch Customer Actor.
-This enables selecting specific fields from the data and transfering them to the appropriate Actors.
+This enables selecting specific fields from the data and transferring them to the appropriate Actors.

 ## Learning Broadway

-Broadway gets its name from its powerful ability to execute flows in Stages combined with its encapsulation of logic into Actors which, when coupled with its data and metadata inspection engine, act as its main pillars.
+Broadway gets its name from its powerful ability to execute flows in Stages and its encapsulation of logic into Actors which when combined with its data and metadata inspection engine, act as its main pillars.

 Broadway has additional capabilities that together provide a great way to model data movement and orchestration.
 These and other capabilities are explored in other articles in the Knowledge Base.